Past and future predictions

 Prepare for inflation

 Last year I used economic data to warn of the recession that we’re in today.
-This time I will use facts again to explain why inflation is coming next.
+This time I will use facts again to explain why above average inflation is coming next.

 But first, why didn’t the extra deficit spending and money printing in 2008 cause higher inflation back then?